AlexSim93/pull-request-analytics-action/README.md

    ```

 4. Decide on which GitHub event you want to trigger the report generation.
 You can refer to the [GitHub Events Documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) for a detailed understanding of different events.
 In this example, the `workflow_dispatch` event is selected to allow the action to be manually triggered multiple times with different parameters. `report_date_start` and `report_date_end` can be set before running the action without modifying the code.
 5. Depending on your needs, you can use either the `GITHUB_TOKEN` or a generated **Personal Access Token (classic)**.
 In this example, we are using the `GITHUB_TOKEN`, but keep in mind that it won't allow you to collect data from multiple repositories or organizations, nor will it provide data segmented by GitHub teams.
-If these features are critical for you, create a token with the **repo** and **read:org** scopes selected.
+If these features are critical for you, create a token with the **repo** and **read:org** scopes selected on [tokens page](https://github.com/settings/tokens).
 You can read more about tokens in the [GitHub Documentation](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28).
 6. Configure the parameters to suit your needs according to the [Parameters Overview section](#configuration-parameters-overview).
 7. Merge the code into the main branch of the repository.
 8. Open the **Actions** tab and select the created action from the left sidebar.
 In our case, it's `PR Analytics`.